Instruction Handlers#

 Core C

-: The emulated CPU coreInstr I
+: Specifies the emulated CPU coreInstr I

-: The emulated instructionMode M
+: Specifies the emulated instructionMode M

-: The emulated addressing modeSize S
+: Specifies the addressing modeSize S

-In case of the ABCD Dy,Dx
+For the ABCD Dy,Dx

 C